 I’ve been watching some of the events around Wolfram Alpha lately with some interest.
-I had a copy of Wolfram Mathematica in grad. school and have always felt somewhat in awe of the sense of raw power one gets from using their software.
+I had a copy of Wolfram Mathematica in grad. school1 and have always felt somewhat in awe of the sense of raw power one gets from using their software.
 It’s so open and endless; it is really more like a framework… Continue reading Who’s on Top for the Race to the Bottom?

 Dan Silverman doesn’t like his Avaya desktop phone1 very much.
 He explains how its cryptic buttons don’t really provide enough information to make sense of their function.
 He also includes this gem on what happens when industrial design fails (which is almost always, to some extent): Yes, in the case of electronic devices, the design… Continue reading Clarity Trumps Brevity